haskellcg/Company_Notes/trill_protocol_rfc6325_part_2.md

 ##### 4.6.2.3.
 TRILL Data Frames
   The M flag is the checked.
 If it is zero, processing continues as described in section 4.6.2.4, if it is one, processing continues as described in section 4.6.2.5

+##### 4.6.2.4.
+Known Unicast TRILL Data Frames
+  The egress nickname in the TRILL header is examined, and if it is unknown or reserved, the frame is discarded.

   If RBn is a transit RBridge, the hop count is decremented by one and the frame is forwarded to the next hop RBridge towards the egress RBridge.
 (The provision permitting RBridge to decrease the hop count by more than one under some circumstances applies only to multi-desttination frames, not to the known unicast frames considered in this subsection.)
 The Inner.VLAN is not examined by a transit RBridge when it forwards a known unicast TRILL Data Frame.

   For forwarded frame, the Outer.MacSA is the MAC address of the transmitting port, the Outer.MacDA is the unicast address of the next hop RBridge, and the VLAN is the Designated VLAN on the link onto which the frame is being transmitted.